downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 The JDK installer will start.

-Clic on the radio button next to `I accept the terms in the license agreement` and Click `Next`.
+Click on the radio button next to `I accept the terms in the license agreement` and click `Next`.

 <img src="{{ site.url }}/assets/images/posts/development/jdk/jdk-5-installer-start.png" alt="jdk 5 installer start">